 The "major source" designation triggers the provisions of 40 CFR 52.21, Prevention of Significant Deterioration (PSD).
 The PSD provisions require Fort Benning to assess all new emission units to determine if their operation constitutes a major modification as defined in "Georgia Rules for Air Quality Control."
 If a new unit fits the definition of a major modification, then a construction and operating permit is required for the unit.
-The major source designation also subjects Fort Benning to the Clean Air Act Part 70 Operating Permit Regulations, usually referred to as Title V.
+The major source designation also subjects Fort Benning to the Clean Air Act Part 70 Operating Permit Regulations, usually referred to as "Title V."

-Fort Benning is currently in attainment for the six criteria pollutants listed above, but the region in which Fort Benning lies is in danger of being designated as non-attainment for ozone and/or PM 2.5 within the next few years.
-If the Fort Benning area is designated as non-attainment, then Army actions would undergo a general conformity determination.
 In 2000, Governor Roy Barnes submitted a letter to the US EPA Region 4 stating that Muscogee County was no longer in attainment for ground level ozone; however, the EPA did not take action on that recommendation.
-Georgia sent a subsequent letter in 2003 recommending other areas for non-attainment status with regards to ozone, but, due to improvements in the Fort Benning-Muscogee County area for non-attainment designation.
-EPA responded in 2003 and did not include the Fort Benning-Muscogee County area in the list of those designated for ozone non-attainment.
-Future exceedances of the ozone air quality standards in the Fort Benning-Muscogee County area could result in a designation of non-attainment.
+Georgia sent a subsequent letter in 2003 recommending other areas for non-attainment status with regards to ozone, but, due to improvements in the Fort Benning and Muscogee County air quality levels, Georgia did not recommend the Fort Benning-Muscogee County area for non-attainment designation.
+EPA responded in 2003 and did not include the Fort Benning-Muscogee County area in the list of those designated for ozone nonattainment.
+Future exceedences of the ozone air quality standards in the Fort Benning-Muscogee County area could result in a designation of non-attainment.